How to pay income tax in Thailand

 Social security tax in Thailand

 Note that when you are legally employed in Thailand, you will also need to make social security contributions.
-In the Thai social security system, the employee contributes 5% of the first 15,000 baht of their income.
+In the Thai social security system, the employee contributes 5% of the first THB 15,000 of their income.
 The employer will then match that contribution.
 Finally, the Thai government will also add a 2.5% contribution to your social insurance.

 Some countries have a social security agreement with Thailand.
-In this case, their residents won't have to pay contributions into both social security systems.
+In this case, their residents won't have to pay contributions to both social security systems.
 However, if your country of residence doesn't have the necessary agreements in place with Thailand, you may need to pay social security contributions in both countries.

 How to pay taxes in Thailand as an expat